shimoura/human-multi-area-model/data/macaque/README.md

-# Collection of Macaque data
+# Collection of macaque data

-## Combine neuron densities and SLN
+## Fractions of labeled neurons (FLN), fractions of supragranular labeled neurons (SLN), and neuron densities.

-* Obtain the necessary files and run `preprocessing.py`
+* Used by `preprocessing.py`
+* These files are not included in this repository but can be obtained from the sources below.

 ## Files to download